Transportation in Colombia

 It’s also important to note that Colombia boasts superb landscapes and varied topography, making road travel very scenic and enjoyable.
 Flying and car rental are also options.

 One of the few trains still in operation is the Bogotá tourist train, known as the“Tren Turístico de la Sabana“, which links Bogotá to the town of Zipaquirá, famous for its extraordinary salt cathedral.
 It operates on Saturdays, Sundays and public holidays.
-It’s an attraction for locals unfamiliar with the train.
+It’s an attraction for locals who don’t know the train.

 Practical information about Colombia